 About Svensk Handel

-Svensk Handel (Swedish Trade Federation) is the employers’ organisation serving the entire trade and commerce sector.
+Svensk Handel (Swedish Commerce) is the employers’ organisation serving the entire trade and commerce sector.
 We represent commercial enterprises on issues concerning employment and economic policy.
 Svensk Handel is tasked with creating the best trading conditions for commercial enterprises both large and small.

 Svensk Handel is the largest member organisation within Swedish trade and industry.
 Our organisation unites in excess of 10 000 member companies with around 300 000 employees, active across various branches of retail and wholesale trade.
 In addition to large member companies (such as IKEA, H&M and ICA) we also count among our roster small and mid-sized enterprises, and chains.

 With a total of 100 employees, Svensk Handel is represented at seven locations nationwide.

 Today, the industry employs approximately half a million people, and turns 11 percent of Sweden's GDP.
 Commerce is unquestionably a sector with considerable significance for the national economy.